shivraj-bhagat/quick-certify/README.md

 1. Fork the repository
 2. Create a feature branch
 3. Make your changes
-4. Run tests and linting
+4. Run tests, linting, and formatting
 5. Submit a pull request

 ---